nus-tee3201/2019/programming/lists-methods/text.md

 <tip-box>

-:package: The `print` function takes an optional parameter `end`.
+{{ icon_example }} The `print` function takes an optional parameter `end`.
 If you provide it with an empty string i.e., `end=''`, the function will not print a line break at the end.
 The example below illustrates the difference it makes.

 <table>
 <tr>